Renault ZOE review

 The biggest improvement (after that jump in driving range) is in interior design and quality.
-Gone is the cheap-and-cheerful look, and in its place is a tactile combination of chunky textiles, leatherette and gloss-touch finishes, with a significant portion made from recycled seatbelts and plastic bottles.
+Gone is the cheap-and-cheerful look of the old ZOE, and in its place is a tactile combination of chunky textiles, leatherette and gloss-touch finishes, with a significant portion made from recycled seatbelts and plastic bottles.

-Other than the annoyance of a driving seat that doesn’t have height adjustment, it’s a totally different feel to the pre-facelift car, particularly if you go for the 9.3-inch colour touchscreen that’s standard on GT Line or optional on mid-range Iconic.
-It’s a neat system that has all the features you’d want, including charging point search, Apple CarPlay, Android Auto, DAB, Bluetooth and – on top-spec cars – wireless charging and two additional USB charging sockets for the rear seats.
+Other than the annoyance of a driving seat that doesn’t have height adjustment, it’s a totally different feel to the pre-facelift car, particularly if you go for the 9.3-inch colour touchscreen that’s standard on the GT Line or optional on the mid-range Iconic.
+It’s a neat system that has all the features you’d want, including charging-point search, Apple CarPlay, Android Auto, DAB, Bluetooth and – on top-spec cars – wireless charging and two extra USB sockets in the rear.

 There’s room enough to make this a great small family car, too.
 The standard five-door hatchback body offers adequate access to the rear bench, which can take three kids at a push, even if they’ll be clashing elbows.

 It’s quite a high-set rear seat, too, and you have to go for mid-range spec or above to get split-folding backs, but for a car that’s likely to do mostly short trips, it’ll cater to the after-school-club run with no hassle at all.
 A 338-litre boot with neat underfloor cable storage will also easily cope with a multitude of muddy football kits.

 And the price?
-Well, it seems a tad expensive at first glance, but when you consider that the Peugeot e-208 and Vauxhall Corsa-e are very closely priced, yet neither offers the battery leasing option, nor the lengthy driving range of the ZOE, you realise that the Renault is still just about the most affordable way into a small, pure-electric family car.
+Well, it seems a tad expensive at first glance, but when you consider that the Peugeot e-208 and Vauxhall Corsa-e are very closely priced, yet neither offers the lengthy driving range of the ZOE, you realise that the Renault is still just about the most affordable way into a small, pure-electric family car.